Be a Better Grant Assessor

 • The characteristics of what makes a good grant assessment

-• The principles that underpin good practice in grant assessment
+• The principles that underpin good practise in grant assessment

 • What we are looking for when assessing a grant application and interpreting governing documents